 The library offers two distinct models for decoding a byte stream, allowing you to choose the best fit for your application's architecture.

-in a loop to "pull" data fields one by one.
+Stateful Iteration (Pull-style): This is an instance-based approach where you create a decoder for a specific data buffer.
+You then call sctp_decoder_next() in a loop to "pull" data fields one by one.
 After each call, the decoder instance is updated with the type, value, and size of the decoded field.
 This model gives the caller full control over the decoding loop.

 Callback-Based (Push-style): This model is ideal for WebAssembly or event-driven systems.
 You provide a handler function, and the decoder parses the entire stream, "pushing" each decoded field to your callback as it's found.
-This is driven by a single call to sctp_decoder_run()
+This is driven by a single call to sctp_decoder_run().

 SCTP uses a well-defined binary format where each data field is prefixed with a 1-byte header that specifies its type and metadata.
 All multi-byte integers and floats are encoded in little-endian byte order.
 For complete details on the binary layout, see the SCTP Encoding Specification.